openmeteo/pthelma/doc/bitia.rst

    Output files are GeoTIFF files placed in :confval:`output_dir` and having the specified :confval:`filename_prefix`.
-After the prefix there follows a hyphen and four digits.
+After the prefix there follows a hyphen and then the date in format YYYY-MM-DD-HH-mm, however some parts of the date may be missing;
+   for daily time series, the hour and minutes are missing; for monthly, the date is also missing; for annual, the month is also missing.

    These GeoTIFF files contain a single band with the calculated result.

-.. confval:: files_to_produce
+.. confval:: number_of_output_files

-   The number of files to produce. ``bitia`` performs spatial integration for the last available timestamp, for the last-but-one, and so on, until there are :confval:`files_to_produce` files (or less if the time series don't have enough records).
+   The number of files to produce and keep. ``bitia`` performs spatial integration for the last available timestamp, for the last-but-one, and so on, until there are :confval:`number_of_output_files` files (or less if the time series don't have enough records).
 If any files already exist, they are not recalculated.
-Old files in excess of :confval:`files_to_produce` are deleted.
+Older files in excess of :confval:`number_of_output_files` are deleted.

 .. confval:: method
              alpha